AvdLee/appstoreconnect-swift-sdk/README.md

 - [App Store Connect API adoption with use case examples](https://www.avanderlee.com/general/app-store-connect-api-adoption/)

 ## Included in this SDK
+- [x] Configuration with API Key
+- [x] APIProver with endpoints structure
+- [ ] TestFlight API implementation
 - [ ] Get started section in the readme
-- [ ] SDK Setup with API Key
-- [ ] TestFlight API implementation
 - [ ] Users and Roles implementation
 - [ ] Sales and Finances implementation
 - [ ] Replace Alamofire dependency with own simple URLSession implementation